Why Attorneys Need to Offer Unbundled Legal Services

 One of the primary benefits of the unbundled legal services movement is to increase access to justice.
 When you break down the tasks associated with full-scope representation, it makes legal services more predictable, affordable, and accessible to a wider range of people.

 This does not mean you have to offer the lowest price for legal services.
 When clients know the upfront cost before choosing which legal services they want, they can make choices based on their budget.
-Sometimes it's the threat of having to write a blank check to their attorney that prevents people from being able to afford legal representation.
+Sometimes the threat of having to write a blank check to their attorney prevents people from being able to afford legal representation.

 Gain predictability over your time.